...

 Chills Without Fever

-Chills without fever6 often come from circulation changes rather than overheating.
+Chills without fever5 usually come from circulation changes rather than overheating.

 Condition Hot Bath Effect